 No one has the right to sexually or physically abuse another person.
 Unfortunately, these situations do happen more often than many people realize.
-If you are in this situation, you might not want to have the abuser charged with a crime, but you do have the option of receiving protection against that person by getting a Protection From Abuse Order (PFA).
-It can protect you from a person when they are causing you bodily harm.
+If you are being abused, you might not want to have the abuser charged with criminal charges or be involved in a criminal case, but you do have the option of receiving protection against that person by getting a Protection From Abuse Order (PFA).
+A PFA order can protect you from persons who are causing you bodily harm, including cases of domestic abuse or sexual assault.

 Are There Certain Requirements?